 What is Maslow’s Hierarchy of Needs?

-An Imbalanced Decision Hierarchy in Addicts Makes Early Recovery Especially Challenging
+An Imbalanced Decision Hierarchy in Drug & Alcohol Addicts Makes Early Recovery Especially Challenging

 The fact of the matter is, most addicts eventually want to quit using drugs.
 However, “Despite explicitly wanting to quit, long-term addicts find themselves powerless to resist drugs, despite knowing that drug-taking may be a harmful course of action.”5 This cognitive dissonance “represents a cognitive/behavioral conflict that is a central characteristic of addiction.”5 Neurobiological changes and structural remodeling of brain structures make recovery an especially challenging endeavor.